kontron/python-ipmi/docs/source/ipmDevGlobal_cmd.rst

 Cold Reset Command
 ~~~~~~~~~~~~~~~~~~

 This command directs the **Target** to perform a 'Cold Reset' of itself.
-The device reinitalizes its event, communcation, and sensor funtioncs.
+The device reinitalizes its event, communication, and sensor funtioncs.
 Self Test, if implemented, will be also run.

 +------------------------------+
 | **cold_reset()**             |